 The Program promotes learning, personal responsibility, self-discipline, respect for others and self in an atmosphere of mutual respect.
-PA students are expected to adhere to professional decorum in all related activities.
-As professionals, students are responsible for attendance, completion of all documentation, preparedness, handling of Program resources and equipment, participation, and ultimately, their performance in the Program.
+PA students are expected to adhere to professional decorum in all activities.
+As professionals within the Program, students are responsible for attendance, completion of all documentation, preparedness, handling of Program resources and equipment, participation, and ultimately, their performance in the Program.
+As professionals outside of the Program, students will display model citizen behavior.